xvaultwallet/xvault/README.txt

 From command line run:
 sudo npm install -g yarn
 cd <projdir>/browser
-sudo yarnpkg add electron-builder --dev sudo npm install electron@15.0.0  (this installs electron v15 a version > 11 is needed for arm Macs) yarnpkg electron-builder --mac
+sudo yarnpkg add electron-builder --dev --universal sudo npm install electron@15.0.0  (this installs electron v15 a version > 11 is needed for arm Macs) yarnpkg electron-builder --mac
 The exe is then in <projdir>/browser/dist/mac